dlang/DIPs/editions.md

 ## Description

-A D *edition* is a set of changes to the D programming language defined by its leadership.
+A D *edition* is a set of changes to the D programming language defined by the D Language Foundation.
 These changes are allowed to be breaking changes in the sense that they would, if applied, be able to cause existing D code that compiles to no longer do so, or change its semantics should it still compile.
 In order to be able to try out individual changes that make up an edition, each one of them would be implemented already and gated behind a `-preview=` flag in the